Modern Foreign Languages

 Click here to see the overview for the teaching of French 2024-2025

-At Broadfield, our aim is to provide opportunities for children to develop as confident, articulate and well-rounded children who can succeed as individuals and contribute to their community and the wider world.
+Our intent is to provide opportunities for children to develop as confident, articulate and well-rounded children who can succeed as individuals and contribute to their community and the wider world.

-Our main aim in the teaching of a modern foreign language at Broadfield is to promote the early development of linguistic competence and a greater understanding of other cultures.
-We feel that to accomplish this, we should support and encourage the pupils to do the following;
+At Broadfield, our main aim in the teaching of a modern foreign language is to promote the early development of linguistic competence and a greater understanding of other cultures.
+We hope that our pupils will be encouraged to continue to develop life-long learning of languages as this will enhance not only their understanding of the world but their future economic well-being.

 • Familiarise themselves with the sounds and written form of a modern language;